senthilcaesar/ai-doctor/README.md

 1. **Collects Patient Information** through an intuitive form interface (demographics, symptoms, medical history, medications)

+2. **Takes a Complete Clinical History** using a structured approach:

+   - Uses the OPQRST framework (Onset, Provocation/Palliation, Quality, Region/Radiation, Severity, Timing)
+   - Conducts a systematic review of systems beyond the chief complaint
+   - Adapts to the patient's presenting concerns while remaining thorough
+   - Documents information in a structured way to inform assessment

+3. **Employs Chain-of-Reasoning Diagnostic Approach**:

+   - Generates multiple hypotheses based on presenting symptoms
+   - Asks targeted questions to differentiate between competing hypotheses
+   - Continuously updates differential diagnosis as new information emerges
+   - Integrates findings into a coherent clinical picture
+   - Presents leading diagnoses with supporting evidence and acknowledges uncertainty

-2. **Analyzes Health Data** using three sophisticated systems:
+4. **Analyzes Health Data** using three sophisticated systems:

    - Bayesian reasoning for probabilistic diagnosis
    - Systems Medicine approach that views the body as interconnected (rather than compartmentalized)
    - SERP API integration for up-to-date medical information

-3. **Provides Holistic Assessment** by:
+5. **Provides Holistic Assessment** by:

    - Identifying connections between seemingly unrelated symptoms
    - Recognizing patterns across multiple body systems
    - Considering how lifestyle factors affect overall health
    - Weaving together insights from multiple medical specialties

-4. **Delivers Personalized Guidance** including:
+6. **Delivers Personalized Guidance** including:

-   - Potential explanations for symptoms
+   - Potential explanations for symptoms with transparent reasoning
-   - Lifestyle recommendations
+   - Lifestyle recommendations with clear rationales
    - Suggestions for when to seek in-person care
+   - Step-by-step care plans with timeframes and contingencies

+7. **Fosters Effective Relationship** through:
+   - Empathic responses to emotional content
+   - Clear information provision adapted to health literacy
+   - Joint decision-making that respects patient autonomy
+   - Comprehensive support for next steps of care

 The application emphasizes a unified healthcare approach that addresses the limitations of compartmentalized medicine, recognizing that inflammation, diet, stress, and other factors are intertwined across multiple body systems.